parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/progression-of-symptoms.md

 ### What can be done

-- Speak with your Parkinson’s specialist team:
+Speak with your Parkinson’s specialist team:
-  - Adjust medications or add new ones
+- There may be adjustments to medication that could help, or the addition of new medications.
-  - Consider options such as:
+- Depending on your circumstances, there may be other options, such as:
-    - Apomorphine injections
+  - Medication by injection, ‘apomorphine’ - see the see our <a href="/learn/treatments/medications" class="internal-link">_Medications_</a> page for more information.
-    - Deep Brain Stimulation (DBS)
+  - More invasive options such as Deep Brain Stimulation – see our <a href="/learn/treatments/advanced-therapies-and-surgical-treatments" class="internal-link">_Advanced Therapies & Surgical Treatments_</a> page for more information.
-    - Intestinal medication delivery via a tube
+  - An operation to put a tube into your gut, so that medication can be given directly into your digestive system – see our <a href="/learn/treatments/advanced-therapies-and-surgical-treatments" class="internal-link">_Advanced Therapies & Surgical Treatments_</a> page for more information.

-- If no medical or surgical option helps, adapting to unpredictable symptoms may be necessary
+However, there may not be any suitable medical or surgical way to improve the pattern of your condition.
+This means that adapting to deal with the unpredictable symptoms may be required.
+Many find this hard.

-- For daily activity difficulties, request a referral to an Occupational Therapist
+If the symptoms are affecting your ability to undertake daily activities or tasks, then you can speak to your GP.
+You can ask them to refer you to an Occupational Therapist who may be able to recommend strategies, equipment or support to help you deal with these difficulties.

 ---

 ## My Experience\*\*

 > “I did try to keep a diary about the Parkinson’s… because I thought when I go back to the Parkinson’s clinic I could look back and say last week he was like this.
 It can help see changes, and get help.”
 >
 > _(Carer of someone with Parkinson’s)_

 ---